vinaypandat/qa-final-project/README.md

 - Unit & Integration Testing: **JUnit**
 </details>

-### How I expected this challenge to go?
+### How did I expect this challenge to go?
 I started with the planning of structure and design of the challenge.
 I had laid out the initial structure of the project on Jira boards.
 I have expected this challenge to be easy, but I faced a few difficulties in writing the system integration test and tests for exceptions for which I had to use the QA community tutorials, recorded lectures and other online resources.

 ### What went well? / What didn't go as planned?
-I did find writing the whole API easy.I had finished MVP in just two days, and then I did stretch goals i.e. custom exception, custom queries, testing with mockito and got over 90% of coverage.
+I did find writing the whole API easy.
+I had finished MVP in just two days, and then I did stretch goals i.e. custom exception, custom queries, testing with Mockito and got over 90% of coverage.
 I was expecting to finish other stretch goals like one-to-many and many-to-one entity relationships but writing tests and documentation took more time than I was expecting.